lmcrean/Crocodile-Kingdom/README.md

  - The Scope plane identified a range of Mininum Viable Product and Unique Selling Point features.
  - The Structure plane connected the features with efficient logic for playing the memory game.
  - The Skeleton plane was developed for a responsive layout, allowing the game to be played on all mainstream devices.
- - The Surface plane intended to be
+ - The Surface plane intended to be a fun, engaging and accessible design for children.

 Using the latter 3 UX Planes as a guideline, Manual testing was executed with the following criteria: